 In John Singer Sargent’s painting below, a strong, organic rhythm is created by the contours in the water.
 The rhythm is stronger and more defined closer to shore.

-The ducks are also arranged in a way which provides a less-regular beat over the top.
+The ducks are also arranged in a way that provides a less-regular beat over the top.

 In Sargent’s painting below, you can almost feel the rhythm of the orchestra.
 If you look closely, the drummer and bass players are dominant in the foreground, whilst the brass instruments appear delicate.
 This mimics their roles in music.